4W4I5/Semester-5-Notes/CySec-2/CySec2 5 October, 2023.md

 		- Data link, internet and transport headers are discarded along with any attacks they may have contained
 	- Protocol fidelity
 		- Communication with the firewall is broken if the protocol indicated port number is not followed

+- ## Limitations of APF
+	- ##### Processing intensive operations
+		- Used as a relay
+		- Can only handle a limited number of client-server pairs
+		- Cannot handle the traffic load as a border server
+	-